-Changes to the grub configuration are done via the defaults file /etc/default/grub or config snippets in /etc/default/grub.d.
+Changes to the GRUB configuration are done via the defaults file /etc/default/grub or config snippets in /etc/default/grub.d.
 To regenerate the configuration file after a change to the configuration run: 8 systemd-boot is a lightweight EFI bootloader.
 It reads the kernel and initrd images directly from the EFI Service Partition (ESP) where it is installed.
 The main advantage of directly loading the kernel from the ESP is that it does not need to reimplement the drivers for accessing the storage.
-In Proxmox VE proxmox-boot-tool Section 3.12.2 is used to keep the configuration on the ESPs synchronized.
+In Proxmox VE proxmox-boottool is used to keep the configuration on the ESPs synchronized.